 Conventional fluidized bed granulator can be operated depending on the position of the spray system in either “top” for top-spray fluidized bed granulator or “bottom” for bottom spray fluidized bed granulator.

-- Fluidized bed granulator is a one unit system and thus saves labour cost, transfer loss and time.
+1. Fluidized bed granulator is a one-unit system and thus saves labor cost, transfer loss, and time.

-- There is tendency of filter clocking, demising, electrostatic charge and solvent explosion is high.
+5. There is tendency of filter clocking, demising, electrostatic charge, and solvent explosion is high.